 - Warranty– Dependent on retailer

 Made by one of the most popular companies in the pregnancy pillow industry, Leachco set a standard years ago with their innovative comfort designs.
-Originally developed by a registered nurse and mother, this pillow can support hips, back, neck, and tummy all at same time.
+Originally developed by a registered nurse and mother, the Snoogle Total Body Pillow can support hips, back, neck, and tummy all at same time.
 It is also slightly shapeable to allow you to take advantage of it in various ways by folding, twisting, or reversing it to fit specific support needs.
+This pillow is quite versatile and customizable to suit the needs of almost any mother-to-be.

 Measuring 60 x 25 inches, and 7 inches tall, this is a great pillow for any stage of pregnancy, as well as give an upright support for lounging and nursing when the time comes.
 The higher loft provides proper head and neck support for side sleeping, and the shape allows for all body support.
 It also seems to be a popular pillow for anyone looking for body pillow support to alleviate discomfort from injury or surgery as it can help hold your body in position while allowing full relaxation.